ritu1337/anti-scamaz/README.md

 Chrome extension: https://chrome.google.com/webstore/detail/anti-scamaz/finbfifiddoeknaddinifpjofifcicof

 #### Protip:
-To make sure that the image status is not photoshopped in, it's a good idea to hover your mouse pointer over it, to see if it's a real text:
+You can hover your mouse pointer over the image status to make sure that it's not photoshopped in:

 ![](http://i.imgur.com/DXhSHGr.png)